AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

 1. Key(SubjectId) -> Key* : stored in a redis Set, used on the GetAllAsync, to retrieve all the grant related to a given subject id.

-1. Key(SubjectId:ClientId) -> Key* : stored in a redis set, used to retrieve all the keys that are related to a subject and client ids, to remove them while calling RemoveAllAsync.
+1. Key(SubjectId,ClientId) -> Key* : stored in a redis set, used to retrieve all the keys that are related to a subject and client ids, to remove them while calling RemoveAllAsync.

-1. Key(SubjectId:ClientId:type) -> Key* : stored in a redis set, used to retrieve all the keys that are related to a subject, client ids and type of the grant, to remove them while calling RemoveAllAsync.
+1. Key(SubjectId,ClientId,type) -> Key* : stored in a redis set, used to retrieve all the keys that are related to a subject, client ids and type of the grant, to remove them while calling RemoveAllAsync.

 for more information on data structures used to store the grant please refer to [Redis data types documentation](https://redis.io/topics/data-types)